Homepage > Education and Learning > Schools > Find a School > School Search

 For pupils who may have significant or more complex needs or who fail to make expected levels of progress despite SEND support, the academy or parents may consider requesting an Educational Health Care plan (EHCP) that will be undertaken by the Local Authority.

-All teachers at St Patrick's have high expectations of all students.
+All teachers St Giles’ have high expectations of all students.
 All students are provided with a broad, balanced curriculum with Quality First Teaching that is differentiated to the learning needs of all students.
-High quality teaching is monitored and ensured through: classroom observations; termly work sampling; work scrutiny of exercise books; internal and external moderation of assessments and examinations; teacher meetings with SENCo/Deputy SENCo; termly SEND Passport review meetings; academy data and progress tracking.
+High quality teaching is monitored and ensured through: classroom observations; termly work sampling; work scrutiny of exercise books; internal and external moderation of assessments and examinations; teacher meetings with SENCO; half termly SEND Passport review meetings; academy data and progress tracking.

 The notional SEND budget is used as well as additional top up funding allocated to students with EHCPs to purchase equipment and facilities such as reader pens, coloured reading rulers/overlays, mini whiteboards, laptops and software etc.

-The teacher works alongside the SENCo/Deputy SENCo and the SEND department to carry out assessments of need.
+The class teacher works alongside the SENCo and the Senior Leadership Team to carry out assessments of need.
 The following information may be used:

-Learning Passports are reviewed termly, amended and signed by parents.
+Pupil Passports are reviewed half-termly, amended and signed by parents.

-Each child’s Pupil Passport is co-produced with the parent and child and is reviewed termly three times with the teacher, pupil and parent and/or member of the SEND team.
-Parents’ and student views may be sought at these meetings and recorded on written forms.
+Each child’s Pupil Passport is co-produced with the parent and child and is reviewed face-to-face/virtually with parents each term.
+Alongisde this, on concurrent half terms, passports are reviewed and sent home for parents to advise and access.
+Parents’ and student views is always sought at these meetings and recorded on written forms.

-All students, including those with SEND, are assessed on a regular basis in accordance with the School’s Assessment Policy and assessments take place every half term for all students.
+All students, including those with SEND, are assessed on a regular basis in accordance with the School’s Assessment/Marking and Feedback Policy.
 Teachers monitor progress throughout the year.
-Pupil progress is shared each term with parents through parents evenings.
+Pupil progress is shared each term with parents through reports on attainment and effort.
 Each student’s progress is monitored in comparison to their peers and against national data.

 Pupil and parent voice are captured at regular intervals.

-External agents involved with the young person may provide regular progress reports which are sent out to parents.
+External agents involved with the young person may provide regular progress reports which are sent out to parents and shared with all relevant staff within the school.

-The academy follows the graduated approach and the four part cycle: assess, plan, do, review.
+The school follows the graduated approach and the four part cycle: Assess, Plan, Do, Review.

-Termly meetings are arranged to discuss progress and amend targets on the Pupil Learning Passports.
+Termly meetings are arranged to discuss progress and amend targets on the pupil passports, whilst each half term the passports are shared with parents.

 Keeping students safe & supporting wellbeing

-Pastoral support is delivered across the school following the graduated response with the class teacher.
-ELSA, Counsellors, Wellbeing support workers, Inclusion Officers and Safeguarding team are available to support the wellbeing of students.
+Pastoral support is delivered across the school following the graduated response with the Class teacher, SENCO, Support staff, Mr Atkins, Mental Health and Wellbeing Lead and Safeguarding team to support the wellbeing of students at St Patrick’s.

-Attendance across the Academy is monitored by the Principal Mr Brandon and a member of the office staff Mrs Lester.
+Attendance across the school is monitored by the Principal Mr Brandon and a member of the office staff Miss Mullings.

 Links to external agencies

-Students who are looked after are supported by the designated Teacher for LAC, Mrs Compton.
-Those students who are looked after and who have SEND are also supported by Mrs Compton, SENCo.
-She works closely with students, their carers and the virtual school/relevant local authorities.
+Students who are looked after are supported by the designated Teacher for LAC, Mrs Griffith.
+Those students who are looked after and who have SEND are also supported further by Mrs Griffith, SENCo.
+Mrs Griffith, along with staff in school, works closely with the local authority, their carers and relevant external agencies in order to provide the best outcomes for those children.

 Working together